hbctraining/Intro-to-R-flipped/lessons/12_boxplot_exercise.md

 We have [a separate lesson about using color palettes from the package RColorBrewer](https://hbctraining.github.io/Training-modules/Tidyverse_ggplot2/lessons/ggplot2.html#customizing-data-point-colors), if you are interested.

 You are not restricted to using colors by writing them out as character vectors.
 You have the choice of a lot of colors in R, and you can do so by using their *hexadecimal code*.
-For example, "#FF0000" would be red and "#00FF00" would be green similarly, "#FFFFFF" would be white and "#000000" would be black. [click here for more information about color palettes in R](http://www.cookbook-r.com/Graphs/Colors_(ggplot2)/#hexadecimal-color-code-chart).
+For example, "#FF0000" would be red and "#00FF00" would be green similarly, "#FFFFFF" would be white and "#000000" would be black.
+[Click here for more information about color palettes in R](http://www.cookbook-r.com/Graphs/Colors_(ggplot2)/#hexadecimal-color-code-chart) or you can use this [helpful cheatsheet](http://www.stat.columbia.edu/~tzheng/files/Rcolor.pdf) that lists many popular colors in R.

 **OPTIONAL Exercise:**